-We invest our cash in accordance with an established internal policy and customarily in instruments, corporate bonds and money market funds which historically have been highly liquid and carried relatively low risk.
+We invest our cash in accordance with an established internal policy and customarily in instruments, money market funds, U.S. government backed-funds and Treasury assets, which historically have been highly liquid and carried relatively low risk.
 In recent periods, similar types of investments and money market funds have experienced losses in value or liquidity issues that differ from their historical pattern.

 Should a portion of our cash or marketable securities lose value or have their liquidity impaired, it could adversely affect our overall financial position by imperiling our ability to fund our operations and forcing us to seek additional financing sooner than we would otherwise.
-Such financing, if available, may not be available on commercially attractive terms
+Such financing, if available, may not be available on commercially attractive terms.